 The Department of Veteran Affairs provides mortgage repayment services to those veterans who have problems making their mortgage payments on time.
 Available options include helping those who have secured VA loans and are facing problems in repaying them loan.
 Additionally, Department of Veteran Affairs offers special repayment plans at subsidized or special rates.
 For more information please visit here.

-If you are providing care for an elderly veteran at home, then there is a program already in place to help you out.
+If you are providing care for an elderly Veteran at home, then there is a program already in place to help you out.
 Known as VA’s Comprehensive Assistance for Family Caregivers Program, it was started to provide crucial support in caring for our Nation’s Veterans by allowing them to stay in the homes and communities they defended, surrounded by the loved ones they fought for.
-Caregivers in a home environment can enhance the health and well-being of Veterans under VA care.
-The Program of Comprehensive Assistance for Family Caregivers, as established in PL 111-163.
-The Caregivers and Veterans Omnibus Health Services Act of 2010, has allowed VA to provide additional supports and services to Family Caregivers of eligible Veterans injured in the line of duty on or after September 11, 2001.
+Caregivers in a home environment can enhance the health and well being of Veterans under this program.
+The Program of Comprehensive Assistance for Family Caregivers, was established in PL 111-163.
+The Caregivers and Veterans Omnibus Health Services Act of 2010 has allowed Veteran Affairs (VA) to provide additional supports and services to Family Caregivers of eligible Veterans injured in the line of duty on or after September 11, 2001.
 For more information please visit here to check your eligibility.

 Most veterans and their families may not be aware of this.
 Once a veteran dies, most eligible surviving spouses are eligible to receive basic monetary burial benefits to veteran’s funeral costs.
 Plus, family can request the national flag to be draped over the casket.
-Additionally, a Presidential Memorial Certificate can be produced upon request as an honor to the deceased ones.
-The Department of Veteran Affairs also covers cremation and burial costs for qualifying veterans.
+Presidential Memorial Certificate can be produced upon request as an honor to the deceased Veteran.
+Additionally, Veteran Affairs (VA) also covers cremation and burial costs for qualifying veterans.
 Other death benefits include special memorial headstones.
 For more information please visit here.

 Free Tax Preparation

-Obtaining life insurance can be very challenging for veterans.
-The situation is even worse if the veteran had a service connected injury when they were serving their country.
-Plus, the choices out there can be numerous in the type of life insurances there are.
-However, Veteran Affairs has numerous of options of life insurances depending on the situation you may be in.
+Obtaining life insurance can be very challenging for some Veterans.
+The situation is even worse if a Veteran had a service-connected injury when they were serving their country.
+The choices out there can be numerous in the type of life insurances there are.
+However, Veteran Affairs has numerous affordable and very flexible options of life insurances depending on the situation you may be in.
 For more information please visit here.